Skip to Main Content

 This ruling comes after months of legal dispute.
 Despite offering rides for a fee, much like a traditional taxi or limousine service, Uber matches drivers with individuals who need rides.
 Drivers are not Uber employees and do not have to carry the same certifications and insurance policies that cab drivers must carry, raising questions about how to classify the service and who is negligent when an Uber car is involved in an accident.

-If you are involved in any car accident, even a Las Vegas taxi accident, regardless of whether you were driving, riding as a passenger, or riding in an Uber car, contact a Vegas car accident attorney at the Ladah Law Firm to discuss your eligibility to file a claim for monetary compensation 702-252-0055.
+If you are involved in any car accident, even a Las Vegas taxi accident, regardless of whether you were driving, riding as a passenger, or riding in an Uber car, contact a car accident attorney at the Ladah law firm to discuss your eligibility to file a claim for monetary compensation 702-252-0055.

 Issues Uber Faced in Nevada